 It was more of the same in the second with the challenger showing Sanchez no respect, making the champion miss and then countering with heavy shots from either hand.
 The straight right proved to be Nelson’s most effective weapon and thus the always patient and wily Sanchez looked to counter with the left hook, and early in the third a stiff one buckled the challenger’s legs, a portent of things to come.
 Still, every time the champion landed, Nelson fired back and the gutsy African won the fourth, ambushing Sanchez at the end of the round with hard rights and vicious hooks to the belly.
 A flush uppercut followed by a left to the gut appeared to deflate the champion and after the round he complained to his corner that he felt “weak.”

 Nelson continued to make the fight in the fifth, rocking Salvador with a thudding hook midway through, the last minute of the round a toe-to-toe slugfest.
-The sixth was close, with Sanchez coming on at its end, but early in the seventh the champion, searching for a way to decisively turn the tide, finally found the opening he was looking for.
+The sixth was close, with Sanchez coming on at its end, but then in the seventh, the champion, searching for a way to decisively turn the tide, finally found what he was looking for.
 Anticipating Azumah’s right, he beat him to the mark with a perfect left hook that almost put the challenger down.
-A hurt Nelson stumbled and then went toe-to-toe, winging wild shots, but like the surgeon he reportedly wanted to be after his boxing career ended, Sanchez calmly fielded the maelstrom of blows to get in another short, precise hook that put Azumah on the canvas.
+A hurt Nelson stumbled and then went toe-to-toe, winging wild shots, but like the surgeon he reportedly wanted to be after his boxing career ended, Sanchez calmly fielded the maelstrom of blows to get in another short, precise hook.
+This time the blow sent Azumah to the canvas.

-Nelson rose at the count of six and, demonstrating the heart and resilience that would enable him to win three world titles, went back on the attack.
+Nelson rose at the count of six and, demonstrating the heart and resilience of a future triple crown champion, went back on the attack.
 Ever poised and patient, Sanchez took his time, allowing the fearless challenger to get his punches off before stunning him again near round’s end with a sharp right.
-The start of the eighth saw Sanchez in control, seemingly growing stronger with each exchange, and hurting Nelson again with a counter left.
-In the ninth, he tried to box Nelson, exploiting his better mobility and longer reach, but the challenger pressured him, forcing him into a series of brutal, inside exchanges in which Sanchez dug away at Azumah’s ribs and belly.
+The start of the eighth saw the champion in control, seemingly growing stronger with each exchange, and hurting Nelson again with a counter left.
+In the ninth, he tried to box Nelson, exploiting his better mobility and longer reach, but the challenger pressured him, forcing him into a series of brutal, inside exchanges in which Sanchez ruthlessly dug away at Azumah’s ribs.

-But the punishment appeared to have no effect on Nelson who came back to take the next two rounds on sheer aggression.
-The final minute of the eleventh saw the two warriors go toe-to-toe and the inexperienced African, to everyone’s surprise, got the better of it, landing thudding rights to the head before briefly staggering Sanchez with a left hook to the jaw.
+But the punishment appeared to have no effect and Nelson came back to take the next two rounds on sheer aggression.
+The final minute of the eleventh saw the two warriors slug it out and the inexperienced African, to everyone’s surprise, got the better of it, landing thudding rights to the head before briefly staggering Sanchez with a left hook to the jaw.
 At this point everyone expected Nelson, who had never fought past the tenth, to fade, but the twelfth saw no let up in the intensity of the two-way action.
-And as the challenger took the thirteenth on the strength of his brawling attack, his right hands forcing Sanchez to retreat, it began to dawn on incredulous reporters and ringsiders that they were witnessing not only a war for the ages but possibly too a momentous upset.
+And as the challenger took the thirteenth on the strength of his brawling attack, his right hands forcing Sanchez to retreat, it began to dawn on incredulous reporters and ringsiders that Sanchez vs Nelson might prove to be not only an unexpected war for the ages, but also a momentous upset.

 As the final round began, the brave challenger once more pressed, forcing Sanchez to the ropes and letting his hands go, but at the same time leaving himself open for Salvador’s deadly counters.
-A right backed Nelson up and a hook staggered him and it was now obvious his legs were gone.
-Their positions reversed and it was Azumah on the ropes as Sanchez dug both hands to the body before backing off, making Nelson come forward, giving him the chance to throw punches, the better to create openings that the Mexican sharp-shooter could mercilessly take advantage of.
+A right backed Nelson up and a hook staggered him and now it was obvious his legs were gone.
+Their positions reversed and it was Azumah on the ropes as Sanchez dug both hands to the body before backing off, making Nelson come forward and throw punches, the better to find openings for the cunning Mexican sharp-shooter to exploit.

-Seconds later a series of flush shots had the challenger in deep trouble and still, he would not stop slinging leather, until yet another crushing left hook buckled his legs and left him out on his feet, his hands down, his whole body contorted and off balance.
-Two more lefts finally put Nelson on the canvas but, incredibly, Azumah scrambled to his feet almost immediately and waved at Sanchez to come back, to keep fighting, as if the knockdown had never happened.
+Seconds later a series of flush shots had the challenger in deep trouble and still, he would not stop slinging leather, until yet another crushing left hook buckled his legs and left him momentarily out on his feet, his hands down, his whole body contorted and off balance, like some decrepit, weather-beaten scarecrow.
+Two more lefts finally forced the stubborn challenger to collapse but, incredibly, Azumah immediately scrambled to his feet and waved at Sanchez to come back, to keep fighting, as if the knockdown had never happened.

 But despite his astonishing bravado, Nelson was finished.
-All heart and courage, he held his hands up for referee Tony Perez, begging him to let the battle continue, but when it did it was the champion landing at will and the challenger staggering all over the ring, before Perez finally stepped in and ended it, waving his arms and awarding the victory, and the tenth successful defense of his crown, to Salvador Sanchez.
+All heart and courage, he held his hands up like a devout supplicant for referee Tony Perez, begging for the battle to continue, but when it did it was the champion landing at will and the challenger staggering about the ring, before Perez finally stepped in and ended it, waving his arms and awarding the victory, and the tenth successful defense of his featherweight crown, to Salvador Sanchez.

-There are a number of reasons why this classic fight has been largely overlooked in the years since.
-First of all, Sanchez vs Nelson had the misfortune of taking place during a banner year for monumentally exciting clashes.
-A thrilling contest which would have easily been Fight of the Year at other points in time found itself in fourth place behind Aaron Pryor vs. Alexis Arguello, Bobby Chacon vs. Rafael Limon IV and Wilfredo Gomez vs. Lupe Pintor, all magnificent wars.
+There are a number of reasons why this dramatic clash had been largely overlooked by so many in the years since.
+First, Sanchez vs Nelson took place during a banner year for monumentally exciting clashes.
+A thrilling contest, which would have easily been Fight of the Year at other points in time, found itself in fourth place behind Aaron Pryor vs Alexis Arguello, Bobby Chacon vs Rafael Limon IV and Wilfredo Gomez vs Lupe Pintor, all magnificent wars.
 Secondly, unlike those excellent matches, there had been no expectation of a great fight.
-No one knew who Nelson was, most had anticipated a routine win for Sanchez, and thus relatively few fans saw the thrilling battle.
+No one knew who Nelson was, most had anticipated a routine win for Sanchez, and thus relatively few fans saw one of the decade’s great fights.

-But in addition to these facts, the event which overshadows this great fight is what took place just three weeks later.
-A lover of sports cars, a man and a fighter who moved fast, with intensity and purpose, Sanchez had been driving his Porsche at high speed on a highway in central Mexico when he attempted to pass a truck.
+But in addition to these facts, the event which overshadows Sanchez vs Nelson is what took place just three weeks later.
+A lover of sports cars, a man and a fighter who moved fast, with intensity and purpose, Sanchez was driving his Porsche at high speed on a highway in central Mexico when he attempted to pass a truck.
 He somehow miscalculated, slamming into a second truck, and Salvador “Chava” Sanchez, the 23-year-old champion with seemingly limitless potential, the conqueror of Lopez and Gomez and Nelson, was killed instantly.

 The truth remains that a young Azumah Nelson gave an electrifying performance that night, an astonishing exhibition of heart and determination that could only have been withstood and overcome by a boxer of equal courage and even greater talent.
 Salvador Sanchez had already proved himself a truly great boxer, but on that summer night in New York City he put the finishing, final touch on a Hall of Fame legacy just before it all came to an end.
-Before the young Salvador, who liked to move fast and take on the toughest opponents, who remained cool and calm when under the most intense pressure, who could negotiate the fastest twists and turns inside the ring, fatally underestimated a risky maneuver on a dusty, narrow Mexican road, and left boxing fans to forever speculate as to what might have been. — Michael Carbert
+Before the young Salvador, who remained cool and calm when under the most intense pressure, who could negotiate the fastest twists and turns inside the ring, fatally underestimated a risky maneuver on a dusty, narrow Mexican road, and left boxing fans to forever speculate as to what might have been. — Michael Carbert